 Interest postponed isn't necessarily interest denied

-How the plans work: If you pay the entire loan within a set period of time, the interest is forgiven.
-Under federal law, that deferment period has to be at least 6 months, says Wu.
+But with a deferred-interest offer, if you pay the entire loan within a set period of time, the interest is forgiven.
+Under federal law, that deferment period has to be at least six months.

-That can become a huge problem, as the interest rate on deferred-interest credit cards "is generally around 25%," according to the CPFB.
+That can quickly swell your debt, as the interest rate on deferred-interest credit cards is generally around 25%, according to the CPFB.
 That's about 8 percentage points higher than the average variable rate on traditional credit cards of 16.49 percent.

 Consumers with poor credit scores fared worse: Less than half paid their balance off before the end of the promotional period.

 If you're not sure you can pay off a deferred-interest balance on time, calculate how much it would cost you to finance your purchase using a credit card you already own to learn if that would be a better option.